Renaissance World Tour

-The Renaissance World Tour is the upcoming eighth concert tour by American singer-songwriter Beyoncé.
-It was announced on February 1, 2023, in support of her seventh studio album, Renaissance (2022).
-The concert run is scheduled to begin on May 10, 2023, at Friends Arena in Stockholm.
-It will be the singer's second solo all-stadium tour, following The Formation World Tour in 2016.
+The Renaissance World Tour was the ninth concert tour by American singer-songwriter Beyoncé.
+Her highest-grossing tour to date, it was staged in support of her seventh studio album, Renaissance (2022).
+The tour comprised fifty-six shows, beginning on May 10, 2023, in Stockholm, Sweden, and concluding on October 1, 2023, in Kansas City, Missouri.
+It was Beyoncé's first tour since the On the Run II Tour in 2018 and was her fourth all-stadium tour overall.